-Most security practitioners will advise use of a risk assessment process to help select the countermeasures that can help mitigate the threat of theft to an acceptable level.
+Most security practitioners will advise the use of a risk assessment process to help select the countermeasures that can help mitigate the threat of theft to an acceptable level.
 The selection of a suitable locking system should be aided by the risk assessment process.

-- What features/protection the locking system must provide - The consequences of the locking system being defeated. - Does the locking system compliment the measures that support the protection of the driver, the vehicle, and the cargo?
-These can include a combination of pre-defined emergency/operational procedures, physical locking systems, alarm sensors, tracking/signalling technology - Supporting procedures that allow for event management and emergency response.
+- What features/protection the locking system must provide - The consequences of the locking system being defeated. - Does the locking system complement the measures that support the protection of the driver, the cargo, and the vehicle?
+These can include a combination of pre-defined emergency/operational procedures, physical locking systems, alarm sensors, and tracking/signaling technology. - Supporting procedures that allow for event management and emergency response.